lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 _Fully Homomorphic Encryption_ (FHE) is a form of encryption that makes it possible to evaluate functions on encrypted inputs without needing to decrypt them.
-For example, let $K$ be an encryption key and let $Enc_K(x)$ denote the encryption of the integer $x$ with key $K$.
-With FHE it is possible for someone who only has access to the ciphertexts $Enc_K(x)$ and $Enc_K(y)$ to evaluate the addition function and produce the ciphertext $Enc_K(x+y)$.
+For example, suppose you want to use a neural network running on an untrusted server to determine whether your image contains a cat.
+Since the server is untrusted, you do not want it to see your image.
+With FHE you could encrypt the image with your secret key and upload the encrypted image to the server.
+The server could then apply its neural network to the encrypted image and produce an encrypted bit.
+You could then download the encrypted bit and decrypt it with your secret key to obtain the result.

-As a more practical example, in principal FHE makes it possible to upload an encrypted image to a cloud service, ask it to run the _encrypted_ image through a neural network classifier and get back an encrypted response which could be decrypted by the client.
-This would happen without the cloud service ever having access to the unencrypted image.
+In other words, FHE makes it possible to leverage the computational resources of an untrusted server without having to send it any unencrypted data.

 At first glance it seems like FHE should be impossible.
-Going back to our first example, since $Enc_K(x)$ and $Enc_K(y)$ should be indistinguishable from random bytes to someone without the key $K$, how can they perform a meaningful calculation on them to obtain $Enc_K(x+y)$?
+Encrypted data should be indistinguishable from random bytes to a person without access to the encryption key.
+So how could such a person perform a meaningful calculation on the encrypted data?

 In this post we will explore a popular FHE encryption scheme called [TFHE](https://eprint.iacr.org/2018/421.pdf) and implement it from scratch in